fxjung/desk_phone_utility/README.rst

 ==================

 This little utility allows to remotely control `snom <https://www.snom.com/>`_ VoIP desk phones.
-In particular, it was tested with using a `snom D717 <https://www.snom.com/en/products/desk-phones/d7xx/snom-d717/>`_.
+In particular, it was tested using a `snom D717 <https://www.snom.com/en/products/desk-phones/d7xx/snom-d717/>`_.

-The primary application of the utility is using to open ``tel`` and ``callto`` URIs from the browser.
+The primary application of the utility is using it to open ``tel`` and ``callto`` URIs from the browser.

 The documentation can be found at